No. 53: Don Drysdale

 Roger Grabenstein, president of the Valley Ephebians high school honor society, is joined by classmates in a door-to-door campaign for passage of a school bond proposal on April 4, 1955.
 (Valley Times photo collection of the Los Angeles Public Libary archives)

-One day, the team’s best pitcher, Roger Grabenstein, didn’t show up.
+One day, the team’s best pitcher, Roger Grabenstein, didn’t show up to a game.

 Drysdale beat the North Hollywood team with a complete game.